-In other situations, the delegations focus primarily on environment-building preventive action, cooperation with National Societies and humanitarian diplomacy, while remaining poised to become more operational should the need arise.
+In other situations, the delegations focus primarily on environment-building preventive action, cooperation with

+National Societies and humanitarian diplomacy, while remaining poised to become more operational should the need arise.

 Many delegations cover only one country.
 Others cover several countries and are called "regional delegations".
-Certain delegations are tending more and more to provide regional services for their respective regions, such as the Cairo delegation in terms of communication, Amman in terms of logistics and Bangkok as a training provider.
+Certain delegations are tending more and more to provide regional services for their respective regions, such as the Bangkok regional delegation as a training provider, the Egypt delegation in terms of communication, and Jordan as a logistical hub.